-With regard to sidewalks themselves and other features of the public rights-of-way, the regulations are less clear, which has led to confusion.
-The DOT takes the position that public rights of way are covered by the ADA and required to be accessible.
-124 The Access Board has been in the process of formulating formal policies for all aspects of the public rights-of-way since the early 1990s.
+Regarding sidewalks themselves and other features of the public rights-of-way, the regulations are less clear, which has led to confusion.
+The DOT takes the position that public rights of way are covered by the ADA and required to be accessible.108 The Access Board has been in the process of formulating formal policies for all aspects of the public rights-of-way since the early 1990s.
 After initial proposals met with various criticism, the Access Board has sponsored research and issued refined proposed guidelines several times.

-On July 26, 2011, the Access Board issued it latest proposed guidelines incorporating the research and responses.
-While not yet formally adopted as standards, these guidelines form the
+On July 26, 2011, the Access Board issued its latest proposed guidelines incorporating the research and responses.
+While not yet formally adopted as standards, these guidelines form the recommended best practices to address accessibility for all aspects of the pedestrian rights-of-way.
+In addition to curb ramps and accessible sidewalk conditions, the Access Board Public Rights-of-Way Guidelines ("PROWAG")109 require: